 Reviewers will be asked to agree to confidentiality terms.
-Reviewers must not correspond with applicants or interested parties regarding the proposal during or after the review process.
+Reviewers must not correspond with applicants or interested parties regarding the proposal during, or after, the review process.

-DIN attempts to select reviewers with no conflict of interest.
+ADSUN networks will attempt to select reviewers with no conflict of interest.
 Where a reviewer believes they have a conflict of interest, no review is required, but an explanation of the conflict of interest is requested.
-The DIN will source an alternate reviewer.
+In such cases, an alternate reviewer will be sources.
 Conflicts of interest may be:

-- Direct; i.e. you are an interested party in a proposal; - Indirect; i.e. you have an association with one or more of the institutions involved in the proposal; - Involvement in a competing bid or business; i.e. you have direct or indirect involvement with a competing proposal or business activity.
+- Direct; i.e. you are an interested party in a proposal; - Indirect; i.e. you have an association with one or more of the institutions involved in the proposal; - Involvement in a competing proposal or business; i.e. you have direct or indirect involvement with a competing bid or business activity.

-Reviewers are asked to apply judgement when assessing science excellence and impact relative to the research stage and the area of interest.
+Reviewers are asked to apply judgment when assessing science excellence and impact relative to the research stage and the area of impact.
+In principle, networks will co-fund research at any TRL, which can be thought of as generating new ideas, developing emerging concepts, and leveraging proven ideas.

-Reviewers should assess the proposal against the supplied criteria and are expected to provide an objective appraisal of the proposal against these criteria, i.e. undertake your assessments in accordance with these guidelines.
-DIN will provide an assessment template to reviewers.
+Reviewers should assess the proposal against the supplied criteria and are expected to objectively appraise it against these criteria, i.e., undertake their assessments following the direction in these guidelines.
+An assessment template is provided, and reviewers are asked to assess only against the specific criteria.
 Reviewers should use the information contained in the application and the supplied supporting documentation and may, in addition, employ any other information of relevance to make the assessment.
+If additional information is used in the assessment process, reviewers should keep a record of this information and its origin, and disclose it as evidence to the Technical Review Panel.

-Reviewers should provide explanatory text to support their assessment, including a reference to supporting key evidence, such as scientific publications, strategic guidance documentation, patent information, etc. It is vital that your comments support your score and fairly reflect the assessment, and is accurate, professional, and honest.
+Reviewers should provide explanatory text to support their assessment, including references to supporting key evidence, such as scientific publications, strategic guidance documentation, patent information, etc. It is vital that their comments support your score, reflect the assessment, and are accurate, professional, and honest.